DataMa-Solutions/docs/general/admin/create_use_case/create_use_case.md

 2. Select the type of file you want to use
 3. Follow the instructions to updload your source

-4 types of source are available (click on one type to have more details) :
+3 types of source are available (click on one type to have more details) :

-* Google Analytics
 * [Google Sheet](general/admin/create_use_case/google_sheet.md)
 * [Excel file](general/admin/create_use_case/excel_file.md)
 * [.csv file](general/admin/create_use_case/csv_file.md)